ichang1/covid-tracker/README.md

-The site is live at [https://global-coronavirus-tracker.vercel.app/](https://global-coronavirus-tracker.vercel.app/) This site was inspired by the global coronavirus pandemic and the havoc it has caused all around the world.
+The site is live at [https://global-coronavirus-tracker.vercel.app/](https://global-coronavirus-tracker.vercel.app/)

-The site's main page consists of an interactive map similar to google maps with clickable predetermined locations where you can see coronavirus related statistics popup for that place for a certain day within a valid time frame when clicked on.
+The site's main page consists of an interactive map similar to google maps with clickable predetermined locations.
+When these locations are clicked on you are able to see a coronavirus related statistics popup for that place for a certain day within a valid time frame.
+Within each popup, there is a date input allowing you to view the statistics for another day.

 Each place also has a corresponding page accessible from its corresponding popup from the map.
 These pages consist of timeseries plots detailing the